Raspberry Swirl Ice

 another one third of ice cream and then the rest of the raspberry sauce.

 End with the remaining ice cream.
-Cover and place in the freezer for
+Using a skewer or knife swirl the ice

 Makes about 3 cups.